mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 waiAria: https://www.w3.org/WAI/ARIA/apg/example-index/dialog-modal/datepicker-dialog.html
 ---

-# Date / Time Pickers
+# Date and Time Pickers

-<p class="description">The Date pickers and Time pickers let the user select date and time values.</p>
+<p class="description">The Date and Time pickers let the user select date and time values.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}

+## Community or Pro Plan ?

+The Date and Time Pickers comes in two packages:

+- `@mui/x-date-pickers`, which is open-source and contains all the components to edit a date and/or a time.
+- `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) and contains additional components to edit a range of date and/or time.

 ## Installation